Hilb3r7/hilb3r7.github.io/_walkthroughs/htb-traverxec.md

 ![less too big](/assets/img/walkthroughs/traverxec_root.png)

 Or we can use the **stty** command to change our terminal settings. "stty rows 5" will output only 5 lines when less is used and that will also allow us the opportunity to break out into a shell.
 Either way we now have access to the root flag.

-If you found this walkthrough helpful, please consider adding a respect to my <a href="https://www.hackthebox.eu/home/users/profile/182543">profile</a>, thanks